Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Netgear SXK30 Orbi Pro Mini Router Ports

-The Netgear SXK30 Orbi Pro Mini has plenty of ports on each hardware unit.
+Best Five dual-band Wi-Fi 6 mesh systems: The Netgear SXK30 Orbi Pro Mini has plenty of ports on each hardware unit.

-That’s because its local web interface resembles that of Netgear’s Nighthawk home routers.
-This mesh doesn’t have top-notch specs, but it sure is a viable and reliable option if you have a wired home (or office.)
+The SXK30 Orbi Pro Mini is designed for an office, but it'll work fine with a wired home.
+That's because its local web interface resembles Netgear's Nighthawk home routers.
+This mesh doesn't have top-notch specs, but it is a viable and reliable option for a wired home (or office).

 Netgear SXK30 Orbi Pro Mini's Rating